-Property Details: THE OLD ARMOURYThe Old Armoury: Luxury Holiday Accommodation
+Property Details: 5 THE BROTHERS WING5 The Brothers Wing: Luxury Holiday Accommodation

 The main portion of the Abbey Church was built in 1978.
 Located to the side of the main atrium are two older chapels, St Andrew's and the Blessed Sacrament Chapel.
 To the rear of this building is a beautiful glass extension housing some contemporary apartments with views directly overlooking Loch Ness.
 Self-catering holiday properties located in this building have direct access to the Spa and Swimming Pool facilities without transiting the Cloisters.
 The ground floor properties in the main part of the Abbey Church have terraces overlooking The Moat House building and lawns to the front of The Highland Club.

 The Brother's Wing contains a number of contemporary self-catering apartments located within part of the original Bastion walls.
 During the early twentieth century it was used to house the brothers of the monks.
 Now restored, it offers luxury self catering accommodation around a pretty courtyard which leads out onto the Monastery gardens and down to the shores of Loch Ness.

 The Chapter House building is attached to the Abbey Church and accessed from the Cloisters.
 The community of monks at St Benedicts would congregate with the Abbot in the Chapter House to 'hold chapter'; whereby they would read aloud from the rule book and Bible and discuss matters concerning the Monastery and its inhabitants.
 These meetings generally took place in the mornings after Mass; the monks would sit along the length of the wall in a strict order of seniority.